 While the sausage is browning, dice one onion and mince two cloves of garlic.

-And then you have one big ol’ pot of inexpensive deliciousness!
+And there you have it!
+One big ol’ pot of inexpensive deliciousness!
 Or you can call it Penne Pasta with Sausage and Greens. ;)

 Every time I’ve eaten this this week, I’ve wanted a second helping.
 Not because I’m still hungry, but because it was so tasty and so delicious!
 The Italian sausage really makes the dish.